 Smoking in an apartment where oxygen is being used is strictly prohibited.

 The Landlord prohibits smoking in any apartment or common area when home oxygen therapy is in use.
-The term “smoking” includes all tobacco products, medical marijuana, cigarette cartridge products ( i.e. green smoke), and any other type of smoking or potentially flammable material.
+The term “smoking” includes all tobacco products, marijuana, vaping/ cigarette cartridge products, and any other type of smoking or potentially flammable material.
 This rule applies to Tenants, their household members, their live-in aides, and their guests.

-The City and County Fire Department enforce the following ordinance to ensure safe use of Oxygen Therapy.
+The City and County of Denver Fire Department enforce the following ordinance to ensure safe use of Oxygen Therapy.
 “No Smoking guidelines must be complied with.
 Patients must never smoke while using oxygen.
 If a patient must smoke, he/she must remove the delivery device and turn off the oxygen flow.
 In designated smoking areas, the patient should be at least 20 feet away from oxygen equipment.
 In any Tenant building, the patient should not smoke within his/her living unit, and only in designated smoking areas.
-The patient must be instructed never to smoke in bed while resting on a couch, even when not using the oxygen therapy.”
+The patient must be instructed never to smoke in bed or while resting on a couch, even when not using the oxygen therapy.”

 If this rule is violated one (1) time, the Tenant who violates this policy and all household members will be subject to immediate eviction from the property.